 BreachWatch provides Admins a dashboard overview and a summary table in the Admin Console detailing how users have dealt with their BreachWatch notifications.

-If users have "At Risk" or "Ignored" passwords, the Admin can take action by clicking on a user's name in order to send an email to the user or take some other actions.
+If users have "At Risk" or "Ignored" passwords, the Keeper Administrator can click on a user's name to bring up the 'User Detail' to gain access to their email address so they can request the user to take action.

 The user-specific BreachWatch data does not include shared records, only the records the user owns.
 Additionally, if a record does not contain a password, it will not be shown in the count.